If you’ve got your fingers on the pulse of instrumental innovation, you might already be aware of Casio’s latest release - the Privia PX-S1000.

 In the most basic of descriptions, Casio’s new Privia PX-S1000 is the thinnest 88 hammer-action key electronic piano with built-in speakers on the market today.
 But that description falls fairly flat, considering everything else that the S1000 can do with such a small footprint.

 First off, the Privia is an instrument that has truly embraced the times - the piano comes standard with Bluetooth connectivity, and interfaces with the Chordana app from Casio seamlessly.

-You can change settings from your phone or tablet, and most devices sit nicely on the included music stand.
+You can change settings from your phone or tablet, and most devices sit nicely on the included music stand (that's one less piano keyboard accessory you'll need to buy!).
 Personally, as the owner of an increasingly hefty and disorganized binder of sheet music - it’s a rather welcome change.

 You can play along with songs, follow along with lessons, and generally just take some headache out of managing your resources as a player, whether you play for just fun, or perform professionally.

 And, as an additional bonus, the piano can accept Bluetooth connections to simply play tunes out of the speakers on the piano - which blow most Bluetooth speakers out of the water.

 If you haven’t got a Bluetooth capable device (Like an iPhone, iPad, or Android phone) don’t fret - if you want to take advantage of the Privia’s Bluetooth features without breaking the bank, there are a lot of cheap Android tablets out there, and Chordana is on the Google Play store.

 This is something I’m personally pretty excited about - the PX-S100 has the option to run on battery power, instead of using a wall adapter.
 And, rather than use rechargeable batteries that replenish when plugged in, Casio has instead opted for standard AA alkaline batteries.
 In fact, Casio recommends NOT using rechargeable batteries with this piano at all.